juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essense-of-Object-Orientation.markdown

 - Type (which can display properties) is an abstraction for dynamic characteristics (dynamically changing property values) of objects.
 	- Dynamic model (Object diagram, shows multiple snapshots of objects) vs. Static model (Type diagram, shows every possible behaviors and states, which is an abstraction of multiple snapshots)
 - Class is a way to implement a type.

+# 4. Roles, Responsibilities, Collaborations
+- Overall quality depends on collaborations between objects, not on each object.
+Therefore, it is meaningless to think about states and behaviors without the context of collaborations.
+- Collaborations —> Messages —> Responsibilities
+	- Collaboration is a series of requests and reponses from a single initial request, which is to achieve a common goal.
+	- Callee recieves request from the caller, because callee has the ability and obligation to successfully respond.
+Therefore, requests and responses (messages) define a responsibility that each object has to undertake.
+	- Responsibilities are a list of services and information, which forms a public interface.
+		- Doing (service): doing for oneself, or initialize/control others.
+		- Knowing (information): knowing/deriving from oneself (innate info), or knowing about related others.
+	- Message, which the caller can send, and the callee can understand, is the only way to collaborate.
+	- Responsibility concentrates on what the object can undertake; message concentrates on the relationship between caller and callee.
+	- Usually, while implementing a single responsibility, it gets split into multiple messages.
+- Roles —> Responsibilities —> Behaviors
+	- A set of responsibilities that the object has to undertake implicitly defines a role inside a collaboration.
+(Role is an abstraction of objects having common responsibilities)
+	- Abstraction of collaborations can be made by replacing objects into roles, like a placeholder, therefore achieving simplicity (purpose of abstraction itself), flexibility (changing objects inside a collaboration easily) and reusability (in another collaborative situation).
+	- Roles imply behavior compatability, and hence replacability among objects.
+	- Object may have more than one role, so type is usually a specialization of role.
+		- ex) Role: AbstractClass (Closed for modification), Type: ImplementedClass (Extented by openness of AbstractClass)
+- OO is not about concentrating on relationship between classes, as classes are a mere tool to concentrate on collaboration between objects.
+- OO is about assigning adequate responsibilities to adequate objects.
+Good OO practice is about thinking objects in a collaborative context.
+- Design techniques for good OO practice
+	- Responsibility-Driven Design: a way to design
+		- Split a large responsibility of a system into small responsibilities of each objects.
+		- Each responsibility is assigned to an object.
+		- If some help is needed while taking the responsibility, find another object that can help.
+		- Now a large job is a collaboration between objects.
+	- Design Pattern: example designs
+		- Pre-distinguished collections of roles, responsibilities and collaborations that solves frequently occuring problems.
+	- Test-Driven Development
+		- Distinguishing roles, responsibilities and collaborations with specific tests and checking out conformity from those tests.
+		- Tests are an additional bonus, not the fundamental purpose for TDD.
+		- Writing a failing test —> Write minimum code that passes —> Refactor
+		- Writing a test = Implementing expectations for objects
+			- Expected responses on requests
+				- Verifying that the object has took the responsibility
+			- Expected collaboration of objects
+				- Verifying that the testing object has correctly collaborated with the other objects
+				- Needs stubs (inject indirect inputs, or responses from another object which affect the testing object) and mocks (handle indirect outputs, or requests done from the testing object to another object)